 Until now that is.

-Expecting a comedy more on par with knock-about sensibilities like MEN IN BLACK or RED VELVET, I was off-put at first with where BRUTAL MASSACRE: A COMEDY was taking me.
+Expecting a comedy more on par with knock-about sensibilities like MEN IN BLACK or RED VELVET, at first I was off-put with where BRUTAL MASSACRE: A COMEDY was taking me.
 Once I understood the mood I got into the groove and thoroughly enjoyed the ride.

 This is a movie that grows on you.
 Have you ever watched a movie that doesn't really perk your interest in the beginning, but by the middle you find yourself really getting into it, and by the end you are ready to turn right around and watch the whole thing again?
 In fact, having returned my screener loan copy, I wish I had it handy for another spin.